Nee Premakai: Reception

 Gudipoodi Srihari of The Hindu wrote, "This romantic comedy is a through entertainer, from first reel to the last, well handled by director Muppalaneni Siva.
 The presence of Abbas and Vineet brings back the memories of Prema Desam, also a triangular love drama, which ends with the three youngsters deciding to stay as friends".
 Jeevi of Idlebrain.com rated the film 3/5 and wrote, "It's a typical D Rama Naidu film, which is aimed at masses with minimum entertainment value and strong storyline coupled with good amount of sentiment".
-Telugu Cinema wrote "In the age of love stories Nee Premakai comes as a formula love story with old style of narration and tretment.
+Telugu Cinema wrote "In the age of love stories Nee Premakai comes as a formula love story with old style of narration and treatment.
 The film is a rehash of an unsuccessful Tamil film Kabaddi Kabaddi by Pandiarajan, a disciple of Bhagyaraja.
 In the era of films being shot in classy and glossy styles this looks a bit shabby".